jorgeacunam/jorgeacunam.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://ingenieria.uai.cl/'>Faculty of Engineering and Sciences - UAI
+subtitle: <a href='https://ingenieria.uai.cl/'>Faculty of Engineering and Sciences - UAI</a>

 profile:
   align: right